Manuscript Formatting Guide

 Symbols and abbreviations are defined immediately below the table, followed by essential descriptive material as briefly as possible, all in double-spaced text.

-Figures should be as small and simple as is compatible with clarity.
 The goal is for figures to be comprehensible to readers in other or related disciplines, and to assist their understanding of the paper.
-Unnecessary figures and parts (panels) of figures should be avoided: data presented in small tables or histograms, for instance, can generally be stated briefly in the text instead.
-Avoid unnecessary complexity, coloring, and excessive detail.
+Unnecessary figures and parts (panels) of figures should be avoided.
+(Data presented in small tables or histograms, for instance, can generally be stated briefly in the text instead.)
+Avoid unnecessary complexity and excessive detail.

 Some brief guidance for figure preparation:

-- Lettering in figures (labelling of axes and so on) should be in lower-case type, with the first letter capitalized and no full stop.
+• Lettering in figures (labeling of axes and so on) should be in “sentence case” (first letter of the first word capitalized, followed by lowercase type), with no period at the end.

-- Units should have a single space between the number and the unit, and follow the nomenclature common to a particular field.
+• Units should have a single space between the number and the unit, and they should follow the nomenclature common to a particular field.
 Thousands should be separated by commas (1,000).
-Unusual units or abbreviations are defined in the legend.
+Unusual units or abbreviations should be defined in the legend.

-- Layering type directly over shaded or textured areas and using reversed type (white lettering on a colored background) should be avoided where possible.
+• Where possible, avoid layering type directly over shaded or textured areas and using reversed type (white lettering on a colored background).

-- Where possible, text, including keys to symbols, should be provided in the legend rather than on the figure itself.
+• Where possible, provide text (including keys to symbols) in the legend rather than as part of the figure itself.

 Figure quality

-At initial submission, figures should be at good enough quality to be assessed by referees, ideally as JPEGs if supplied separately, or inserted in the Word doc if the manuscript text and figures are incorporated together in a single file.
-Authors are advised to follow the initial and revised submissions guidelines with respect to sizing, resolution and labelling.
+At initial submission, figures should be at sufficiently high resolution to be assessed by peer reviewers, ideally as JPEGs if supplied separately, or inserted in the Word doc if the manuscript text and figures are incorporated together in a single file.
+Authors are advised to follow the guidelines respect to sizing, resolution, and labeling.

 5. Submission